 “Parties” shall mean Customer and XISP-Inc. “Party” shall mean Customer or XISP-Inc.

-“Payload” or “Customer’s Payload” shall mean the cremated human remains of Customer’s clients, or clients’ loved ones to be transported to ______________ in accordance with the parameters set forth in the Alpha Cube Sat Scope of Services.
+“Payload” or “Customer’s Payload” shall mean the cremated human remains of Customer’s clients, or clients’ loved ones to be transported to Deep Space in accordance with the parameters set forth in the Alpha Cube Sat Scope of Services.

 “Proprietary Information” means all non-public confidential, proprietary and trade secret information and materials, whether in written, oral, electronic or other format, including all business, technical and other information that is marked as “Confidential” or “Proprietary” or that a reasonable person would assume to be confidential based upon the subject matter of such information or the manner in which it was disclosed.